 - When the nice cream is the texture of soft serve, serve it immediately with your choice of toppings.
 Or you can freeze it for 3-4 hours for a firmer texture, although nice cream will become icier as it sits in the freezer.

-For the coconut cream, I scoop off the hardened cream that rises to the surface of a can of coconut milk.
+For the coconut cream, I scoop off the hardened cream that rises to the surface of a can of coconut milk and use that as the coconut cream called for.